aweissman11/contentful-code-models/README.md

 ### Common Issues

-**TypeScript Errors**: Ensure your TypeScript configuration supports ES modules and the latest syntax features.

 **Authentication Errors**: Verify your management token has the correct permissions and hasn't expired.

 **Field Validation Errors**: Check that field validations match Contentful's validation schema exactly.

-**Migration Failures**: Review the migration logs and ensure your local models are valid before attempting to migrate.

 ## �️ Development